 Blocks are, obviously, essential to the Minecraft world.
 They make up all of the terrain, structures, and machines.
 Chances are if you are interested in making a mod, then you will want to add some blocks.
 This page will guide you through the creation of blocks, and some of the things you can do with them.

-For simple blocks, which need no special functionality (think cobblestone, wood planks, etc.), a custom class is not necessary.
-By simply instantiating the
+For simple blocks, which need no special functionality (think cobblestone, wooden planks, etc.), a custom class is not necessary.
+You can create a block by instantiating the

-setHardness- Controls the time it takes to break the block.
+strength- The hardness controls the time it takes to break the block.
 It is an arbitrary value.
 For reference, stone has a hardness of 1.5, and dirt 0.5.
-If the block should be unbreakable, a convenience method
+If the block should be unbreakable a hardness of -1.0 should be used, see the definition of

 SoundTypeargument, see the sounds page for more details.